vdwenner/TEnmo_Application/README.md

 Module 2 Capstone - TEnmo

 With this capstone, our team was tasked with creating a RESTful API server and command line application which documents and stores registered users, and their balances.
-The client side application allows registered users to send and recieve TE bucks using a secure system which passes JSON web tokens through the spring framework to ensure that registered users are who they say they are.
+The client side application allows registered users to send and receive TE bucks using a secure system which passes JSON web tokens through the spring framework to ensure that registered users are who they say they are.

 Official Description: "Congratulations! — you've landed a job with TEnmo, whose product is an online payment service for transferring "TE bucks" between friends.